dlandman27/vs-code-dock/README.md

 ## 💡 What it's used for

-### Quick Launch Apps & Tools
-- Open Chrome, Terminal, Spotify, Figma, or any local app with one click
-- Jump into your dev scripts or tools without leaving VSCode

 ### Navigate Files & Folders
 - Pin your most-used projects, config folders, or docs
 - Clicking an icon opens the file/folder in VSCode or your OS file explorer